bkesterbyld/701-Glenside/content/pages/index.md

         title: From Moraga
         tagline: ''
         subtitle: >-
-          The house is on the left after the bend and old timer's shack on Glenside.
+          The house is on the left after the second big bend on Glenside, past Larry's (RIP) Shack.
 When we're having people over, please enter via the farther driveway entrance.
         text: ''
         image:
           type: ImageBlock